Info below is from the 2020 event (other than the pictures).

 - Emergency blanket.

 We will use manual timing for this event, and there will be no live tracking.
-At the end of each loop, you need to enter the chalet to check-in when coming in, and check out when heading out for another loop.
-If at any point you decide you’ve done enough distance and are ready to hang out in the chalet, you must let the timing crew know.
+At the end of each loop, you need to enter the yurt to check-in when coming in.
+If at any point you decide you’ve done enough distance and are ready to chill out, you must let the timing crew know.
 We don’t want to spend our evening looking for someone on the trail that didn’t let us know they were finished.

-The race will take place at Falcon Ridge Ski Slopes, starting and finishing outside the chalet.
+The race will take place at Falcon Ridge Ski Slopes, starting and finishing outside the yurt.
 We encourage family and crew to join you as there are lots of activities to do at this location such as skiing, snowboarding, XC skiing, and tubing.
 Note there is also food for sale on site.
 Come spend the day supporting your runner and having lots of fun at this gem of a getaway.

 The route will follow the groomed, High Lake Multi-Use Trail (6.5 km/loop).
 There will be MINIMAL ADDITIONAL MARKINGS added to the route other than what is already being used.
 See link above for description and route.